magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_ui_client_integration.md

 - `NgxScriptSystem::SubmitUITextMeasureResults(resultsJson)`
   - Call this after the client measures pending text requests.
   - `resultsJson` should be a JSON array shaped like `{ text, fontSize, width, height }`.
-- `NgxScriptSystem::DispatchUIAction(entityId, handlerId)`
+- `NgxScriptSystem::DispatchUIAction(entityId, handlerId, eventDataJson)`
-  - Call when the client determines that a clickable drawable was activated.
+  - Call when the client determines that a clickable drawable or interactive area was activated.
+  - Passes an optional JSON payload `{}` stringified to `eventDataJson` which binds natively to callback arguments like pointer coordinates.
   - Returns `true` if the handler existed and ran.

 There are also host bindings such as `csp.__uiMount(...)` and `csp.__uiUnmount(...)`, but those are internal to the script runtime and are not the client integration surface.